pascalpp/FreeRuler/HOW-TO-RELEASE.md

 - In the XCode Archives window, click Distribute App > Direct Distribution > Distribute.
 - Export the build to the `dist` folder in the repo.
 Compress just Free Ruler.app as free-ruler-X.X.X.zip.
 Delete the app and any extra folders created by the build process.
 - Commit the modified XCode project and the new zip file with the commit message 'Build vX.X.X'
-- Create a PR for the branch back to master.
+- Create a PR for the branch back to main.
 - Review and merge the PR.
 - Draft a new Github release https://github.com/pascalpp/FreeRuler/releases/new.
 Use v.X.X.X as the title and tag for the release.
 Describe changes with #XX references to closed tickets.
 Attach the new zip file to the release.
 - Publish.